joedougherty/writing/the_generator_that_could_not_be.rst

 "How many primes are there again?"

-You recall Euclid's demonstration[LINK] that we can always generate a new prime number by multiplying the largest two known primes and adding 1.
+You recall `Euclid's proof <https://mathcs.clarku.edu/~djoyce/java/elements/bookIX/propIX20.html>`  that there are infinite primes.

 "Infinitely many."